LISTEN TO THIS ARTICLE

 Then you deploy it.
 The agent doesn't just slow down, it stops making sense.
 Handoffs trigger twice.
 The same query hits three different agents.
 Resolution times spike 4x compared to the old queue-based system.
 The part nobody talks about: these failures aren't edge cases.
 They're the median outcome.

-Customer service is iterated prisoner's dilemma at scale.
+Customer service is a coordination game at scale.
 An agent needs to decide: escalate now or try to resolve independently?
 Request more context or work with what you have?
 Trust the other agent's assessment or start over?
 Every one of those decisions depends on maintaining coherent state across interactions that take seconds, not milliseconds.
 The memory architecture problem isn't just about storage, it's about maintaining context across delays that break cooperation entirely.

 What Resource Contention Actually Looks Like

 The resource control problem is uglier than most teams expect.
-AgentCgroup, a new resource management framework from researchers at Peking University, found that AI agents in multi-tenant cloud environments exhibit "rapid fluctuations" in CPU and memory demands, not gradual scaling, but 10x spikes that last under 500ms.
+AgentCgroup, a new resource management framework from researchers at UC Santa Cruz and collaborators, found that AI agents executing software engineering tasks exhibit rapid fluctuations in CPU and memory demands, not gradual scaling, but spikes with a peak-to-average memory ratio of 15.4x that last 1-2 seconds.

 Traditional containerization assumes relatively stable workloads.
 An agent making tool calls doesn't fit that pattern.
 It sits idle, then hammers a database connection, spins up a vision model for document parsing, dumps the result, goes back to idle.
-The next agent in the pool does the same thing 200ms later.
-Multiply by 50 concurrent customer conversations and you get resource thrashing that container orchestration wasn't designed to handle.
+The next agent in the pool does the same thing seconds later.
+Multiply by dozens of concurrent conversations and you get resource thrashing that container orchestration wasn't designed to handle.

-The paper describes agents in production burning through allocated memory limits, triggering OOM kills, and restarting mid-conversation.
-The customer sees a bot that forgets what it was doing.
+The paper shows that under tight memory constraints, agents burn through allocated limits, triggering OOM kills and process restarts.
+In a customer service context, that means a bot that forgets what it was doing mid-conversation.
 The engineer sees a pod that died.
 Nobody sees the root cause: agents don't have memory profiles like web servers.

 This isn't a Kubernetes tuning problem.
 It's an architecture problem.